God Knows Your Suffering, Sorrow, Grief, and Pain

 “Now as he went on his way, he approached Damascus, and suddenly a light from heaven shone around him.
 And falling to the ground he heard a voice saying to him, “Saul, Saul, why are you persecuting me?”
 And he said, “Who are you, Lord?”
 And he said, “I am Jesus, whom you are persecuting” (Acts 9:3-5).

 When God’s people are attacked, when His people are persecuted, when they suffer, He knows…intimately.
 When Saul persecuted the church, God’s people, He persecuted God Himself.
-God is united to His people through His son in such a way that they are, for all intents and purposes, one flesh; to harm her, His church, His bride, is to attack Him, her bridegroom (cf. Eph 5:31-32).
+God is united to His people through His son in such a way that they are, for all intents and purposes, one flesh

 And when God knows, God acts.
 The third chapter of Exodus opens up with God calling Moses and sending him to Pharaoh to demand that he let God’s people go.
 When Saul was persecuting God’s people, Jesus appeared to Saul…and converted him.
 God’s righteousness is inherent in His character; and, it’s in His character to care for those who are afflicted in pain and even pain unto death.
 As He heard the cry of His people in Egypt, He does hear the cry of His people now.
 When God knows, He acts…And decisively so.